matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

  * If a user's PL is greater than the `m.room.power_levels` `events` field for that event type
  * If a state event has a state key which begins with an `@`, then the sender's mxid must match that state key.

-This is problematic if an unprivileged user needs to publish multiple state events of the same type in a room, but would like to set access control so that only they can subsequently update the event.
+This is problematic if a user needs to publish multiple state events of the same type in a room, but would like to set access control so that only they can subsequently update the event.
 An example of this is if a user wishes to publish multiple live location share beacons as per [MSC3489](https://github.com/matrix-org/matrix-spec-proposals/pull/3489)